Brain Damaged Child

 If you have had an accident due to inadequate lighting and negligence, and if the accident took place on another person’s property, the owner of the property could be liable for your incident.
 In some scenarios, a tenant who is leasing or renting the property or even another party other than the property owner could be negligent and responsible for your injuries.

-If you have an inadequate lighting liability claim, we will help you show that:
+If you have a liability claim due to inadequate lighting, we will help you demonstrate that:

 - You were lawfully on the premises or the owner knew that you were there